lokimeyburg/GlitchEngine/Notes.md

 ## Notes about meshes randomly not being rendered

+Update #2: `SceneAsset.cs:22` reproduces the error only if "parallel == true"

+Update: I've isolated the cause of the problem to be related to parallel tasks causing intermittent rendering

 - [x] Ensuring both meshes get added to the render tree (`scene.cs:77`)
 - [X] Enabling/disabling multi-threading
 - [x] Perhaps it's getting culled from the render view?
 Update: Yes, `Scene.CollectVisibleObjects()` is excluding the objects